C-Kessler/sdrdm-flowchem-B2/specifications/FlowProcess.md

   - Description: Name of the flow module
   - Dataverse: pyDaRUS.Process.method_parameters.name
 - __id*__
   - Type: string
   - Description: A unique id that should be findable in the flow scheme
   - Dataverse: pyDaRUS.Process.method_parameters.value

-### CapillaryConnection

-This section should provide all details about the capillary connections of the setup.

-- __start*__
-  - Type: string
-  - Description: Name of the flow module
-  - Dataverse: pyDaRUS.Process.method_parameters.name
-- __end*__
-  - Type: string
-  - Description: A unique id that should be findable in the flow scheme
-  - Dataverse: pyDaRUS.Process.method_parameters.value